openconfig/gnoi/bootconfig/README.md

 The CLI should be bundled with the router and exist in the default path.
 The CLI must be named `oc_cli` it must have the following heirarchy for calling specific services.
+This CLI must not use RPC's to services to interact with services as the use of the service would be for emergency recovery of the device.

 ```
 oc_cli